WorkflowSim/WorkflowSim-1.0/readme.txt

 2.4 Import Source Files and Libraries

 After a while the download is down, right click the project again and choose 'Project Properties'.
 Go to 'Sources', click 'Add Folder' and choose two folders (your_repo_root/examples and your_repo_root/sources).
-Go to 'Libraries', add two jars  (your_repo_root/lib/flanagan.jar and your_repo_root/lib/jdom-2.0.0.jar).
+Go to 'Libraries', add all jars  (your_repo_root/lib/*.jar).

 2.5 Set Arguments

 Go to 'Run'->'Set Project Configuration'->'Customize'.
 Go to 'Run', and make sure the Main Class is 'org.workflowsim.examples.WorkflowSimExample1'.
-Set the 'Arguments' to be '-p your_repo_root/config/balanced/cybershake.txt'.
+Set the 'Arguments' to be '-p your_repo_root/config/config.txt'.

 2.6 Modify Config File